Household air pollution and health

-- Around 3 billion people cook and heat their homes using open fires and leaky stoves burning biomass (wood, animal dung and crop waste) and coal.
+- Around 3 billion people cook and heat their homes using open fires and simple stoves burning biomass (wood, animal dung and crop waste) and coal.

-- Nearly 2 million people die prematurely from illness attributable to indoor air pollution from household solid fuel use.
+- Over 4 million people die prematurely from illness attributable to the household air pollution from cooking with solid fuels.

-- Nearly 50% of pneumonia deaths among children under five are due to particulate matter inhaled from indoor air pollution.
+- More than 50% of premature deaths among children under 5 are due to pneumonia caused by particulate matter (soot) inhaled from household air pollution.

 Indoor air pollution and household energy: the forgotten 3 billion

-Around 3 billion people still cook and heat their homes using solid fuels in open fires and leaky stoves.
-About 2.7 billion burn biomass (wood, animal dung, crop waste) and a further 0.4 billion use coal.
-Most are poor, and live in developing countries.
+Around 3 billion people still cook and heat their homes using solid fuels (i.e. wood, crop wastes, charcoal, coal and dung) in open fires and leaky stoves.
+Most are poor, and live in low- and middle-income countries.

-Such cooking and heating produces high levels of indoor air pollution with a range of health-damaging pollutants, including small soot particles that penetrate deep into the lungs.
+Such inefficient cooking fuels and technologies produce high levels of household air pollution with a range of health-damaging pollutants, including small soot particles that penetrate deep into the lungs.
 In poorly ventilated dwellings, indoor smoke can be 100 times higher than acceptable levels for small particles.
 Exposure is particularly high among women and young children, who spend the most time near the domestic hearth.

 Impacts on health

 Exposure to household air pollution almost doubles the risk for childhood pneumonia.
-Over half of deaths among children under five years old from acute lower respiratory infections (ALRI) are due to particulate matter inhaled from indoor air pollution from household solid fuels (WHO, 2009).
+Over half of deaths among children less than 5 years old from acute lower respiratory infections (ALRI) are due to particulate matter inhaled from indoor air pollution from household solid fuels (WHO, 2014).

 Chronic obstructive pulmonary disease

 Over one third of premature deaths from chronic obstructive pulmonary disease (COPD) in adults in low- and middle-income countries are due to exposure to household air pollution.
-Women exposed to heavy indoor smoke are three times as likely to suffer from COPD than women who use cleaner fuels.
-Among men (who already have a heightened risk of COPD due to their higher rates of smoking), exposure to indoor smoke nearly doubles that risk.
+Women exposed to high levels of indoor smoke are 2.3 times as likely to suffer from COPD than women who use cleaner fuels.
+Among men (who already have a heightened risk of COPD due to their higher rates of smoking), exposure to indoor smoke nearly doubles (i.e. 1.9) that risk.

 More generally, small particulate matter and other pollutants in indoor smoke inflame the airways and lungs, impairing immune response and reducing the oxygen-carrying capacity of the blood.

-There is also evidence of links between indoor air pollution and low birth weight, TB, ischaemic heart disease, nasopharyngeal and laryngeal cancers.
+There is also evidence of links between household air pollution and low birth weight, tuberculosis, cataract, nasopharyngeal and laryngeal cancers.

 Impacts on health equity, development and climate change

-Without a substantial change in policy, the total number of people relying on biomass fuels will increase to from today's 2.4 billion to 2.7 billion by 2030 (IEA, 2010).
-This will increase the number of people at risk of adverse health effects from indoor air pollution.
-The use of polluting fuels also poses a major burden on development.
+Without a substantial change in policy, the total number of people relying on solid fuels will remain largely unchanged by 2030 (World Bank, 2010).
+The use of polluting fuels also poses a major burden on sustainable development.

-- Fuel gathering consumes considerable time for women and children, limiting other productive activities and taking children away from school.
+- Fuel gathering consumes considerable time for women and children, limiting other productive activities (e.g. income generation) and taking children away from school.
 In less secure environments, women and children are at risk of injury and violence during fuel gathering.

-- Non-renewable harvesting of biomass contributes to deforestation and thus climate change.
-Methane and black carbon (sooty particles) emitted by inefficient stove combustion are powerful climate change pollutants.
+- Black carbon (sooty particles) and methane emitted by inefficient stove combustion are powerful climate change pollutants.

-- The lack of access to electricity for at least 1.4 billion of households (many of whom then use kerosene lamps for lighting), creates other health risks, e.g. burns and injuries, as well as constraining other opportunities for health and development, e.g. studying or engaging in small crafts and trades, which require adequate light.
+- The lack of access to electricity for at least 1.2 billion people (many of whom then use kerosene lamps for lighting) creates other health risks, e.g. burns, injuries and poisonings from fuel ingestion, as well as constraining other opportunities for health and development, e.g. studying or engaging in small crafts and trades, which require adequate lighting.

-WHO is leading efforts to evaluate which of these new technologies produce the least emissions and thus are most optimal for health.
-WHO is also providing technical support to countries in their own evaluations and scale up of healthy-promoting stove technologies.
+WHO is leading efforts to evaluate which new household cooking technologies and fuels produce the least emissions and thus are most optimal for health.
+WHO is also providing technical support to countries in their own evaluations and scale-up of health-promoting stove technologies.

 Other WHO activities include the following:

 To ensure healthy air in and around the home, WHO’s new indoor air quality guidelines for household fuel combustion provide health-based recommendations about the performance of fuels, and stoves as well as strategies for the effective dissemination of such home energy technologies to protect health.
 These build upon existing WHO outdoor air quality guidelines and recently published WHO guidance on levels of specific indoor pollutants.

 Household energy database

-The WHO household energy database is used to monitor global progress in the transition to cleaner fuels and improved stoves and to contribute to assessments of disease burden from household energy and the energy access situation in developing countries.
+The WHO Household Energy Database is used to monitor global progress in the transition to cleaner fuels and improved stoves as well as contribute to assessments of disease burden from household energy and the energy access situation in developing countries.